 When questioned about where all the immigrant workers eat I was told that Dubai has really good and really cheap Indian food.
 For some reason in my mind, this equated to great Indian food at a nice restaurant.
 Instead of searching out one of these cheap places we splurged and ate at a high-end place in the Dubai Mall.
 Although the food was really good, the atmosphere was off.
 Super modern, funky, and overall trying way too hard for what the food is.
 Could be my taste but it was over-the-top for some butter chicken and naan.

 What Dubai Eats would I go back for?

 The best sweet Dubai eats we had was at the Malaysian chain Papparoti…in the Dubai mall.
 These crispy golden buns are amazing and was completely new to me.
-Turns out there is over 400 locations world wide…including the brand new location in Vancouver.
+Turns out there are over 400 locations worldwide…including the brand-new location in Vancouver.

 Possibly the best thing I put in my face while in Dubai was a hookah.
-We had a great night people watching over a couple beers and sweet apple shisha.
-We liked it so much we end up buying a small pipe and shipping it back.
+We had a great night people-watching over a couple of beers and sweet apple shisha.
+We liked it so much that we end up buying a small pipe and shipping it back.

 At the end of the day the UAE is not a foodie paradise.
-It has hot heat, sandy beaches, and mind blowing feats of engineering around every corner, but fresh and unique Dubai eats it does not.
-There are great meals to be had (allegedly) if you are willing to pay and there is amazing Indian food (supposedly) everywhere.
-Besides that it is food court Dubai eats for you.
+It has hot heat, sandy beaches, and mind-blowing feats of engineering around every corner, but fresh and unique Dubai eats it does not.
+There are great meals in Dubai (allegedly) if you are willing to pay.
+There is amazing Indian food (supposedly) everywhere.
+Besides that, it is a food court Dubai eats for you.